joakimk/toniq/README.md

 Designed to:

 * Be very easy to use.
 Just define a worker and enqueue jobs!
-* Focus on error handling before features.
+* Focus on error handling before features
 * Pass arguments to the worker exactly as they where enqueued, no JSON conversion
 * Automatically retry jobs that fail
 * Be able to limit concurrency when requested